jettison-v/dndsy/README.md

    * Better for retrieving specific pieces of information.
    * Combines vector similarity search with BM25 keyword search for hybrid retrieval.

 Users can switch between these two approaches via the UI selector.
-Both approaches are processed and stored in separate Qdrant collections (`dnd_knowledge` and `dnd_semantic`).
+Both approaches are processed and stored in separate Qdrant collections (`dnd_pdf_pages` and `dnd_semantic`).

 ## Detailed Data Processing and Indexing Pipeline